IAM permission management

 }

-Actions backend - GitHub Workflows
+Actions backend - GitHub Workflowsโ

-Create the following files your port-iam-permissions repository, in the correct path as it appears in the filename:
+repository you set up in the prerequisites section using the correct path as it appears in each filename:

-Create permissions for AWS resource GitHub workflow
+Create permissions for AWS resource

 This workflow is responsible for creating new IAM permissions for an AWS resource.